abdelrahman-gaber/tf2-object-detection-api-tutorial/README.md

                             --path_to_save_tfrecords ../data/raccoon_data/train.record
 ```

-For convenience, I have added all these steps in a shell file that you can run to generate the csv files and use them to generate the tfrecords.
+For convenience, I have added all these steps in a shell script that you can run to generate the csv files and use them to generate the tfrecords.
 So simply run this shell file as follows:

 ```bash